 THE ARTIFEX GUILD

 In 2013, Auris Apothecary founded the Artifex Guild, an all-ages multi-function space situated inside an early 20th century bungalow-style house in Bloomington, Indiana with a mission to provide an intimate environment to experience unique sensory events.
 Our main focus is on all forms of experimental music, screenings of obscure film & video works, art exhibits, and other various forms of underground expression.
-It is currently operated as a private membership organization.
+We ceased operation of the Artifex Guild in May of 2017.

 To all parties interested in being released on Auris Apothecary: While we appreciate the hard work that goes into crafting new sounds & understand the eternal struggle of the DIY artist, unfortunately our release queue is planned many seasons in advance, and we are not working with any outside artists for the foreseeable future.